-Due to the unpredictable volume of the bookings it is difficult to assess whether Cameo is a good revenue source, however you will only be as successful as you are willing to promote your Cameo profile on social media to your followers.
+Due to the unpredictable volume of bookings, it is difficult to assess whether Cameo is a good revenue source.
+However, you will only be as successful as you are willing to promote your Cameo profile on social media to your followers.

 If you treat Cameo as a side business alongside other revenue streams, it has the potential of being a good earner if you remind your audience of your Cameo profile regularly.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2021 Paola Bassanese